sigv/IconPackSupporter/README.md

 2. You can rename the project in the sidebar by right-clicking it and choosing `Refactor > Rename...` (this is useful to differentiate icon packs in case you are working on multiple)
 3. You must rename the package name by right-clicking the project and using `Android Tools > Rename Application Package` (this is what identifies each installed app in the Android system and you cannot change it after publishing the app unless you are interested in releasing it as a brand new app; a suggested package naming scheme is com.name.packname, for example com.johndoe.awesomeiconpack)
 4. You can modify the version information in the `AndroidManifest.xml` file (the version code is a number used by the system that must increase with each release and the version name is a text displayed to the user that can consist of anything; [read more in-depth about versioning](http://developer.android.com/tools/publishing/versioning.html))
-5. Open `/res/values/base.xml` and `/assets/themecfg.xml` and change the values there to represent the ones you want (there are comments about each of them right next to them)
+5. Open `/res/values/base.xml` and `/res/xml/themecfg.xml` and change the values there to represent the ones you want (there are comments about each of them right next to them)
 6. Now comes the part of actually declaring the images and there are multiple files to be modified
    - `/res/values/iconpack.xml` is used by icons pickers in ADW and Apex.
 Example icon declaration: the icon with the filename `play_store.png` will be added as `<item>play_store</item>` (notice the missing .png extension)
    - `/res/xml/drawable.xml` is used by the icon picker in Nova.
 Example icon declaration: the icon with the filename `play_store.png` will be added as `<item drawable="play_store"/>` (inside quotes instead).
 Nova also supports category separators which can be added by adding `<category title="Title" />` at the place you want the title at.
    - `/res/xml/appfilter.xml` is used by the launchers to provide automatic theming of the app icons.
 Include your icon layers here following the comments in the file.
 You need to know the application's component name (package name and activity name).
 Example icon declaration: `<item component="ComponentInfo{com.android.vending/com.android.vending.AssetBrowserActivity}" drawable="play_store"/>`.
 You can read a bit more about the application filters in the section below.
-7. GO Launcher uses the files inside `/assets` instead so you need to replace them with your newly made resource files (just copy `/res/xml/appfilter.xml` over to `/assets/appfilter.xml` and copy `/res/xml/drawable.xml` over to `/assets/drawable.xml`)

 ### Step 3: Cool, but how can I get it on my device? ###